 Not all Kayaks are created equal, however–especially when it comes time to surf.
 Longer, less rockered boats have good upstream speed and have fewer tendencies to spin–making it easier to attain waves.
 If you want to carve back and forth, however, you’re better off in a shorter, more rockered Kayak, or whitewater playboat.
 These boats stick in waves better and can flat spin, side surf and back surf with ease.

-How to surf your canoe
+How to surf your kayak

 Surfing big waves in a tandem or solo Kayak is the reward for mastering a variety of paddling skills, including the thumbs-up J stroke, stern draw, stern pry, power stroke and rudder–all of which require good upper body rotation.
 Once these strokes are mastered you need to perfect upstream ferrying, maintaining consistent boat angles in fast and turbulent waters.
 You must also be able to change ferry directions with ease from river right to river left.